rage/java-programming/data/part-6/2-separating-user-interface-from-program-logic.md

 <!-- Huom!
 Käyttöliittymän tulee käyttää sille parametrina annettua tehtävälistaa ja Scanneria. -->

 NB!
-The user interface is to use the ToDoList and Scanner that are passed as parameters to the constructor.
+The user interface is to use the TodoList and Scanner that are passed as parameters to the constructor.

 </programming-exercise>